dankiy/optiver-2023/README.md

 # optiver-2024

-This solution earned a bronze medal in the competition **"Optiver - Trading at the Close."**
+This solution earned a bronze medal in the competition **"Optiver - Trading at the Close."** This is a clean refactored version for demonstration purposes.

 ![Certificate](imgs/Danil_Kulminskii_Optiver_Trading_at_the_Close.png)